-The law of conservation of energy states that energy may neither be created nor destroyed.
+The law of conservation of energy states that energy may neither be created nor destroyed, but only transformed from one form to another.
+This principle is fundamental to understanding how aircraft convert engine power into motion and aerodynamic forces.

 Motion is the act or process of changing place or position.
 An object may be in motion with respect to one object and motionless with respect to another.
 For example, a person sitting quietly in an aircraft flying at 200 knots is at rest or motionless with respect to the aircraft; however, the person and the aircraft are in motion with respect to the air and to the earth.